"You are always sweating as a way to regulate body temperature and to assist your immune system in fending off certain viruses and bacteria."

 - Store in a deodorant container or a glass jar.
 Keep in a cool place

 - Use as needed

 We spent today talking about the science of sweating!
 We learned that you are always sweating as a way to regulate body temperature and to assist your immune system in fending off certain viruses and bacteria.
 Sweating is also a great way to expel toxins and heavy metals from your body.

-Sweat is formed by two main types of glands in your body — the eccrine and apocrine glands and we have between 2 and 4 million sweat glands in our body.
+Sweat is formed by two main types of glands in your body — the eccrine and apocrine glands and we have between two and four million sweat glands in our body.
 Our apocrine sweat glands are the glands that are associated with body odor — not because our sweat smells bad, but because it mixes with the bacteria that lives on our skin.
 This bacteria thrives on the sweat and leads to that unappealing body odor smell.

 We talked about a number of potentially dangerous chemicals contained in deodorants and antiperspirants, as well as several ways to reduce body odor naturally, including washing the areas frequently, removing hair, using apple cider vinegar to kill bacteria, and using a natural, chemical-free deodorant.
 We also learned how to make my own all-natural deodorant by mixing up some coconut oil, baking soda and essential oils.